FRECKLL: Full and Reduced Exoplanet Chemical Kinetics distiLLed: Introduction

-In retrieval schemes, the chemistry is often recovered using profiles that are constant with altitude; a single free parameter then represents each molecule.
+In retrieval codes, the chemistry is often recovered using profiles constant with altitude; a single free parameter representing each molecule (e.g., see references above).
 While not representative of an entire atmosphere, current observations mostly probe small pressure regions where chemical variations remain small.
 An alternative assumption is thermochemical equilibrium \citep{white_1958, Eriksson1971}, which requires computing the chemistry state by minimizing the Gibbs free energy of the system.
 Such an assumption has gained popularity due to the reduced degrees of freedom.
 Furthermore, it often only requires two free parameters for metallicity and the C/O ratio chosen for their natural links to planetary formation and evolution processes.
-Equilibrium chemistry, however, is a strong assumption with little justification, given that our knowledge of exoplanetary atmospheres is still in its infancy.
-Furthermore, simulations employing kinetics methods and thus taking into account disequilibrium processes such as mixing and photochemistry have proven that chemical equilibrium is inadequate in many scenarios (e.g. \citealt{Moses_2011, Moses_2013, Moses_2016, Venot_2012, Venot_2014, venot2020,Venot_2020_W43, Molaverdikhani_2019, Tsai_2021}).
-With future telescopes, accurate representation of the chemical processes will be essential to ensure unbiased interpretation of the observations as discussed in the first analyses of JWST data \citep{ERS_2022}.
+Equilibrium chemistry, however, is a strong assumption with little justification.
+Given with \citet{Tsai2023} and \citet{Dyrek2024}, in which SO$_2$, produced by photolyses, has been detected, equilibrium does not represent the underlying chemical processes being detected in exoplanet atmospheres.
+Furthermore, simulations employing kinetics methods and thus taking into account disequilibrium processes such as mixing and photochemistry have proven that chemical equilibrium is inadequate in many scenarios (e.g. \citealt{Moses_2011, Moses_2013, Moses_2016, Venot_2012, Venot_2014, venot2020,Venot_2020_W43, Molaverdikhani_2019, Tsai_2021, Morley_2017, molliere_2020, kawashima_2021}).
+With future telescopes, accurate representation of the chemical processes will be essential to ensure unbiased interpretation of the observations as discussed in the first analyses of JWST data \citep{ERS_2022, Tsai2023, Dyrek2024}.

 In this paper we present the first implementation of a full chemical kinetic scheme into an atmospheric retrieval framework.
-We use the flexibility of the plugin system in TauREx 3.1 to integrate this new scheme and explore the use of chemical kinetic models in atmospheric retrievals.
+We use the flexibility of the plugin system in \textsc{TauREx} 3.1 to integrate this new scheme and explore the use of chemical kinetic models in atmospheric retrievals.
 In particular, we focus our study on quantifying the impact of the equilibrium chemistry assumption in interpreting atmospheres exhibiting disequilibrium processes.
 Section 2 presents our implementation of the chemical kinetic code and the steps carried out in this work.
 In Section 3, we present the results of our simulations.
 Finally, Section 4 discusses our findings and provides the main conclusions of our exploration.